osdc/community-committee/README.md

 ### Proposed Projects

-1. Redesign the osdc blog, and get it running.
+1. Redesign the [osdc blog](https://github.com/osdc/new-blog), and get it running.
-`// TODO: Propose some projects`